-Output indicators Annual target Q1 Q2 Q3 Q4 Number of library materials purchased Ncome: 28 library materials purchased - 10 library materials purchased 11 library materials purchased 7 library materials purchased Number of public engagements held online or on site Ncome: 2 public engagements held online or on-site - 1 public engagement held online - 1 public engagements held online or on-site
+Output indicators Annual target Q1 Q2 Q3 Q4 Number of library materials purchased Ncome: 28 library materials purchased 7 library materials purchased 7 library materials purchased 7 library materials purchased 7 library materials purchased Number of research projects for exhibitions or publications completed Ncome: 1 research project for exhibition or publication completed - - - Ncome: 1 research project for exhibition or publication completed Number of public engagements held online or on site Ncome: 3 public engagements held online or on site - 1 public engagement held online 1 public engagement held online (Conference) 1 public engagements held online or on site

-The Ncome Museum will improve accessibility to information and knowledge through purchasing of 28 library materials, and by making available information through the hosting of 2 public engagements online or on site.
+The Ncome Museum will improve accessibility to information and knowledge through purchasing of 28 library materials, and by making available information through the hosting of 3 public engagements, which include an annual conference and 1 research project to generate and disseminate new knowledge.
 The intended outputs will ensure not only access to information, but also active participation by museum audiences thus contributing to social transformation, social cohesion and nation building.